2019 Hyundai Elantra debuts: Compact car adds safety tech, gets edgier look

-The 2019 Hyundai Elantra bowed at a media event in Park City, Utah on Tuesday night.
+The 2019 Hyundai Elantra bowed at a media event in Park City, Utah, on Tuesday night.
 With updated styling, larger standard wheels, and more safety gear, the 2019 Elantra is a more conservative approach to a sedan that broke the mold for others in its segment only a few years ago.

 All trims above the base Elantra SE will come with standard active safety features such as forward-collision warning with automatic emergency braking, blind-spot monitors, lane departure warning with active lane control, and a rearview camera with cross-traffic alert.
 Hyundai says that more than 75 percent of Elantras leaving the factory will be equipped with the life-saving technology.